 OKC's waterways are in crisis.
 They are flooded with single-use plastics and styrofoam.
 River Protector volunteers are being recruited to cleanup, photograph, and document the litter through the Litterati app.
 According to the Oklahoma Department of Transportation, more than 60% of littering is deliberate and about 55% of that occurs along rural and urban highways.
 When it comes to parks and recreational areas, pedestrians account for greater than 76% of litter.
 Styrofoam and single-use plastics make up the majority of litter being found by River Protector volunteers.
 Oklahoma is flat and windy and because these materials are lightweight that often means they end up blowing into waterways like the Oklahoma River, Lake Overholser, and Lake Hefner.
 The water acts as a magnet for this lightweight litter and once blown in, it is there to stay.
 This means that a water bottle or foam cup littered in the middle of the city, can end up in the water miles away.
 Most of these materials take hundreds of years to decompose, if ever.
 But as they decompose in OKC’s waterways, they release toxins and microplastics that contaminate the wildlife and surrounding ecosystem.

 We need your help!

 Instructions and supplies are set up at each of the Riversport locations at the Oklahoma River, Lake Overholser, and Lake Hefner so that volunteers may work independently.
 Below is all the information needed for each location.
 Volunteers should use the Litterati app to photograph and document the litter collected.
-This case study will close on September 30, so any litter collected before then will have an extra impact!

 1. The Chesapeake Boat House (Oklahoma River)